 In Afghanistan, President Noor Mohammed Tarakki, has been replaced as leader of the country by his Prime Minister, Hafizullah Amin.

-In Afghanistan, President Noor Mohammed Tarakki, has been replaced as leader of the country by his Prime Minister, Hafizullah Amin.
+Background: In Afghanistan, President Noor Mohammed Tarakki, has been replaced as leader of the country by his Prime Minister, Hafizullah Amin.
 The announcement was made by Kabul Radio on Sunday (September 16).
 Reports from the capital indicate that President Tarakki may have been killed in fighting that took place inside the Presidential palace on Saturday.
 In a 20 minute radio broadcast after his take over Mr Amin announced the country was being placed under the collective rule of the People's Democratic party and Revolutionary Council.
 He said Afghanistan would no longer be governed by one person.

 SYNOPSIS: Kabul, capital of the mountainous country of 17 million that borders Iran, Pakistan and the Soviet Union, has now witnessed ??? coups in the past six year.
 The first, in 1973 brought to an end a monarchy, replaced with a republic.